 In the Bitcoin whitepaper Satoshi wrote that Bitcoin was to be an alternative to the financial system, not something to become part of it.
 The more Bitcoin that is held by large financial organisations, the less decentralised it becomes.
 Beyond just the ideals that Bitcoin was built on, this could cause potential problems for any future hard forks or Bitcoin improvement proposals (BIP) as financial institutes would vote to their benefit rather than the networks.
 Furthermore, a significant effect could be generated from Crypto markets being open for trading 24/7, yet the traditional markets that ETFs trade on only being open for a few hours, five days a week.
 As ETFs can be a basket of assets, Bitcoin could find itself grouped with other assets causing an increase in correlation to traditional markets, as significant buying or selling of the ETF would cause price action across the underlying assets.

-For Bitcoin to become truly accepted (and to moon), it needs the inflow of capital that would come with an ETF.
+For Bitcoin to become truly accepted (and to moon), it needs the inflow of capital that would come with a spot Bitcoin ETF.
 This will create new phenomena in the Crypto markets that will take time to identify and understand but will ultimately sure up Bitcoins position as a unique asset class.

 Disclaimer: Nothing within this article should be misconstrued as financial advice.
 The financial techniques described herein are for educational purposes only.
 Any financial positions you take on the market are at your own risk and own reward.
 If you need financial advice or further advice in general, it is recommended that you identify a relevantly qualified individual in your Jurisdiction who can advise you accordingly.